marco-amorim/tcc-microfrontends/README.md

-## Micro Frontends prototype project for Bachelor's thesis
+## Micro Frontends prototype project for Bachelor's thesis (Using Single SPA)